Inside the Orb: The Untold Story of Worldcoin’s Launch

 The early Orbs even talked to you.
 “This thing screams at you in a robot voice,” Blania remembers now, amused by the nostalgia.
 He explains that each of the early Orbs could hold 15 physical coins (which contained the keys to actual bitcoin), and the idea was that people would take the cryptocurrency more seriously if they held something in their hand.
 (The team soon scuttled this idea for obvious reasons.)
 “We just tried so many things,” says Blania, such as making the Orb vibrate when it told you something.
 Every week they cranked out a new version of the Orb, using 3D printers to quickly iterate.

 Blania is a tall, athletic, baby-faced 29-year-old wearing jeans and a t-shirt.
 He’s an unlikely CEO.
 He leads one of the most ambitious projects on the planet, but this happens to be his very first job.
 Altman tapped him to be CEO and co-founder after his stint at CalTech, where he researched neural networks and theoretical physics.
-Blania admits that in the beginning, “Other than technical depth, I think I was a bad CEO.”
+Blania admits that in the beginning, “other than technical depth, I think I was a bad CEO.”

 So Altman gave him help.
 “Sam basically gave me a couple of people that I met with every week,” he says.
 “They basically told me, every week, the ways in which I was doing a bad job.”
 One of these CEO coaches was Matt Mochary, who had previously coached both Altman and Brian Armstrong.
 They tutored him on the managerial basics like how to conduct one-on-ones, how to run staff meetings and how to handle public speaking.

 The work includes leading 50 full-time employees, and some were tasked with creating a new crypto wallet from scratch.
 “The crypto user experience is very rough,” says Tiago Sada, head of product and engineering, who I also meet in the Berlin office.
-Sada is yet another genius.
-(There’s a lot of those in AI circles.)
-He grew up in Mexico and built robots with his friends when he was 14 years old, then launched a “Venmo for Mexico” startup, and later met Altman at the Y Combinator incubator.
+Sada is yet another genius (there’s a lot of those in AI circles).
+He grew up in Mexico and built robots with his friends when he was 14 years old, then launched a “Venmo for Mexico” startup and later met Altman at the Y Combinator incubator.

 Sada was initially skeptical of crypto because, in his view, it was hard to get non-technical people to easily sign up.
 When he asked people to do things like download a MetaMask extension, they were lost.
 Sure, crypto wallets were effective for the crypto-curious, but they were a non-starter for many of the planet’s eight billion people.
 And a core idea of Worldcoin is to get cryptocurrency to everyone, easily, regardless of their tech savvy.
 Something they could do without complications.
 Something they could do, literally, in the blink of an eye.
 So they built WorldApp, which syncs to the Orb and allows for near-instant onboarding.

 I tried it out myself.
 In the Berlin office I downloaded the World App from the App Store.
-The app synched to The Orb, which sat on a conference room table.
+The app synched to the Orb, which sat on a conference room table.
 (I had imagined the Orb would be sitting on some pedestal in a throne room.
 Alas.)
-Seconds after, I stared into the shiny globe, my account was verified and I was now the proud owner of 1 Worldcoin*. (*This would not have been possible had I tried in the U.S., where they are not rolling out tokens -- at least not yet -- for regulatory reasons.)
+Seconds after, I stared into the shiny globe, my account was verified and I was now the proud owner of 1 worldcoin*. (*This would not have been possible had I tried in the U.S., where they are not rolling out tokens – at least not yet – for regulatory reasons.)

 The onboarding process, at least for me, was buttery smooth.
 It was easily the most frictionless crypto onboarding I’ve experienced in my five-plus years covering the space, if you’re willing to overlook the whole scanning-the-eyeball thing.
 (More on that in a bit.)